geniusruler/StealthDetect_v1.0/README.md

 This is a code bundle for StealthDetect.
 The original project is available at: https://www.figma.com/design/yqrvXYv113geR5SfRexgl5/StealthDetect

+**You are never alone in this fight.
+You can always get help.**

+National Domestic Violence Hotline: 1-800-799-SAFE (7233)
 ## Prerequisites

 - Node.js (recent LTS, e.g. 20.x) with npm